*** UPDATED with Stock Returns as of Friday, November 26, 2021 ***

-Previously, I reviewed the Motley Fool’s Stock Advisor service and hopefully answered almost all your questions (don’t worry, you can catch it over here).
+Previously, I reviewed the Motley Fool’s Stock Advisor service and hopefully answered most of your questions.
+If you missed it, you can catch it over here.

 Today, I'm doing a Motley Fool Rule Breakers Review.
-Again, I'll dive into the details of this “newer” service and give you exactly what you need to know about this service.
+Again, I'll dive into the details of this “newer” service.
+I will tell you how it has performed over the last 5 years, how it compares to Stock Advisor, and tell you if it is worth it.

-And remember, just as I did with my Motley Fool Stock Advisor subscription, in January 2016 I opened a new ETrade account dedicated to the Motley Fool Rule Breakers service and bought $1,000-$2,000 of each and every one of the Rule Breakers stock picks.
-That is 24 picks a year so as of today, August 1, 2021 I have purchased 120+ stocks in that ETrade account, and sold the 5 that they recommended selling.
+Just as I did with my Motley Fool Stock Advisor subscription, in January 2016 I opened a new ETrade account dedicated to the Motley Fool Rule Breakers service and bought about $2,000 of each of the Rule Breakers stock picks.
+That is 24 picks a year so as of today, November 26, 2021 I have purchased 120+ stocks in that ETrade account, and sold the 5 that they recommended selling.

-So this review is will share just the FACTS about the Rule Breakers service and its performance over the last 5 years.
+This review is based on my real experience and I will share just the FACTS about the Rule Breakers service and its performance over the last 5 years and add my insights.
 For example…

-Another Important Rule Breakers FACT: More impressively, 65 of these 120 stock picks have more than doubled!
+Another Important Rule Breakers FACT: More impressively, 55 of these 120 stock picks have more than doubled–that is almost HALF HAVE DOUBLED or more!

 And Another Rule Breakers FACT: Note that the longer you hold them, the better they perform–in a BIG WAY.
 EACH year their returns are better and better.
-Their average returns are 70% for their 2020 picks and 760% for their older picks from 2016. also note their MAX returns–they really do pick stocks that become 10x, 22x and 70x winners!
+Their average returns are 65% for their 2020 picks and 1,074% for their older picks from 2016.
+Also note their MAX returns–they really do pick stocks that become 15x, 29x and 74x winners!

-Finally, at the bottom of this review, I will show you how the Motley Fool Rule Breakers service performs versus Stock Advisors.
+Finally, throughout this review, I will show you how the Motley Fool Rule Breakers service performs versus the Fool's Stock Advisor service.

 I’ve compiled a couple of questions that I'll answer in full detail.
 If I missed anything, please be sure to leave a comment so I can update it.
 I took questions from users and investors just like you who wanted to know more about the service.